SpikeInterface/spikeinterface/README.md

 - [spikewidgets](https://github.com/SpikeInterface/spikewidgets): visualization widgets

-**BETA version.
-The release of an aplha version is scheduled for August 31st 2019**
+**ALPHA version.
+The release of an beta version is scheduled for August 31st 2019**

 ## Installation